glex86/tpl-formatter/README.md

 This project is a **community-maintained implementation** created to provide consistent formatting behavior and modern VS Code compatibility.

-> ⚠️ This extension is **not affiliated with** the original “TPL Formatter for Smarty Template Engine” extension or its author.
-> Branding, documentation, and maintenance are fully independent.

 ---

 ## 🎯 Scope & Purpose